 The granite domes and kopjes of the Matobo hills echo the tranquillity and majesty of untamed Africa and have a spiritual energy and unique beauty.
 The numerous giant granite outcrops (‘koppies’) have eroded over thousands of years to conjure up spectacular balancing acts, perched at gravity-defying angles.

-The Matobo Hills are also sanctuary to some of the best-preserved San (Bushmen) paintings in Southern Africa.
+The Matobo National park is also sanctuary to some of the best-preserved San (Bushmen) paintings in Southern Africa.
 The area was a favourite of the British colonialist, Cecil John Rhodes.
 He arranged to be buried there at a beautiful spot high on the rocks aptly named World’s View.
 Indeed there is a mystical spirituality about the this place that calms, refreshes and rejuvenates the soul.
 (Perhaps even that of Cecil John Rhodes!)